DataVisHub/gojs-course/lessons/lesson-01-diagram-instance.md

 Woah, that's messy.
 If only we could make the nodes resemble a tree without having to position them manually.

-GoJS already has an answer: Layouts.
+GoJS has the answer built in: Layouts.

 Layouts take care of positioning the nodes.
-GoJS has many built-in layouts which work well for popular data structures including, you guessed it, trees.
+GoJS has many built-in layouts that work well for popular data structures including - you guessed it - trees.

 To get a nice tree, all we have to do is to change the default layout to a `TreeLayout`.
 In the `diagram` directory create a file named `add-layout.ts` and paste in: